 (4) Racial equality in practice in all spheres of public activity and equal respect in law for all racial cultures.

-(2) To seek the elimination of colonial exploitation of Singapore and its people.
+(2) To prevent the exploitation of Singapore and its people.

-(5) To promote the political, social and economic emancipation of the people of Singapore and particularly of the workers who depend directly on their exertion for their livelihood.
+(5) To promote the political, social and economic emancipation of the people of Singapore and particularly workers.

-(6) To improve the food and living conditions of the workers to a standard compatible with human dignity and the exceptional wealth of Singapore.
+(6) To improve the quality of life of the people to a standard compatible with human dignity and the exceptional wealth of Singapore.

 (7) To co-operate with all and every lawful association where practicable for joint political and other action towards the achievement of the Party’s aims and objects including organisations in other countries and international organisations and associations, and to seek in common with such organisations the promotion of peace and establishment and defence of basic human rights and the radical readjustment of existing social and economic standards on equitable human principles.